daisygunn/grow-restaurant/README.md

 6. As an admin user I can create, remove, update or delete food & drinks items from the database so that I can ensure items are accurate and able to be added to the menu on the website.
 7. As a user I can register or log in so that I can manage my booking requests.
 8. As a user I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.
-9. As a user I can am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
+9. As a user I am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
 10. As a user I can log in so that I can auto-populate forms with my information on the site.
 11. As a user I can view the food & drinks menu's separately so that I can easily find the information I'm looking for.
 12. As a user I can easily find all of the relevant information about the menu items so that I can make informed decisions.